yun-j/docker-onedrive-sync/README.md

 # Docker OneDrive Sync

-This Docker image powered by [skilion/onedrive](https://github.com/skilion/onedrive) allows you to sync a local volume with OneDrive.
+This Docker image powered by [abraunegg/onedrive](https://github.com/abraunegg/onedrive) allows you to sync a local volume with OneDrive.

 ### Features:

+* Works on RHEL 6.9
 * State caching
 * File monitoring
 * Resumable uploads